 SUMMER TRAINING PROGRAMS

-The Canadian Forces offers three Summer Training Programs that combine military lifestyle with cultural awareness: Bold Eagle, Raven and Black Bear.
-These six-week long programs give you a taste of military training with the option - but no commitment - to join the Canadian Forces.
+The Forces offers three Summer Training Programs that combine military lifestyle with cultural awareness: Bold Eagle, Raven and Black Bear.
+These six-week long programs give you a taste of military training with the option - but no commitment - to join the Forces.
 The training is based on the Army Reserve Basic Military Qualification and is taught by military instructors.
 Subjects include General Military Knowledge, Weapons Handling, Navigation, First Aid, Drill, and Survival Skills.

 All three Summer Training Programs begin with a Culture Camp.
 The camp is designed to ease the transition from civilian to military lifestyle, and focuses on common spiritual beliefs.
 All Culture Camps are conducted by Elders of different First Nations and Aboriginal groups.